leo007er1/MascOS/README.md

 git clone https://github.com/leo007er1/MascOS.git && cd MascOS
 ```

-Now you can compile the last stable-usable version of MascOS or the latest one, but currently the latest one doesn't work and the stable one has some issue on machines other than mine apparently.
+Now you can compile the last stable-usable version of MascOS or the latest one, but currently the stable one has some issue on machines other than mine apparently.
+If you compile the non-stable version you need sudo permissions because the Makefile mounts an image to /dev/loop6.
 To compile the "stable" versione run:
 ```sh
 make stable
 ```